interactiveaudiolab/jekyll-now/_posts/2017-7-12-Hello_World.md

 Possibly the best non-living-animal way to do (non-blind) source separation is to have control of how you make the recording, and never mix the sounds together in the first place.
 A recording studio is set up to do just this; the singer goes into an isolation booth to record themselves, isolated from the rest of the band.
 Similarly, with the clarinetist, and the string section: they each have a microphone and recording track dedicated to record the isolated sound that comes from each of their instruments.
 Then later the sound engineer can control the volume of each of these instruments individually, without affecting the volume of any other instrument.

 We're going to assume we don't have access to the original isolated sources and can't record the separated sounds from a living brain.
 In this case, we have a mixture of sounds  in a stereo or mono recording that we wish to separate.
-When we have no information about how the mixture was recorded or about what the sources sound like, we call the process of doing source separation, _Blind_ [2] Source Separation or BSS.
+When we have no information about how the mixture was recorded or about what the sources sound like, we call the process of doing source separation, _Blind_ <a id="footnote-2-ref" href="#footnote-2">[2]</a> Source Separation or BSS.
 When researchers say “source separation” they are often referring to blind source separation.
 Likewise, in this blog, you can assume that, when we say source separation, we really mean blind source separation (unless otherwise noted).

 ## Why is Source Separation important?